Sarah Feuerbacher, Ph.D., LCSW-S

 Sabine Rakos, LCSW

 Sabine Rakos received her Master of Social Work from the University of Texas Arlington in 1986.
 She served as director of psychiatry and chemical dependency leading a multi disciplinary team of psychiatric professionals for both Charter and HCA hospitals.
 In 1994 she opened a group private practice.
 She has specializations in marriage and family, psychiatry, chemical dependency and employee assistance programs serving children, adolescents and adults.
 Sabine has provided consulting service to psychiatric hospitals, physical rehabilitation companies and has presented on employee mental health and family care to numerous companies.
 She taught chemical dependency classes at Midwestern University in Wichita Falls as an instructor.
-She continues to provide solution focused cognitive behavioral therapy in private practice located in Flower Mound Texas.
+Sabine currently directs counseling operations at the Resource Center in Dallas, and continues to provide solution focused cognitive behavioral therapy in private practice located in Flower Mound Texas.
 Sabine is a member of the National Association of Social Workers.

 Misty Solt, Ph.D., LPC-S, RPT-S, NCC